Is the property “buildable”?

 Factory built homes are permitted provided they meet CSA Z240.2.1 or CSA A277 standards.

-Container homes would required engineering for structural reasons and can create additional difficulties in meeting Ontario Building Code requirements in regards to air barrier systems, energy efficiency and required room sizes.
+Container homes would require engineering for structural reasons and can create additional difficulties in meeting Ontario Building Code requirements in regards to air barrier systems, energy efficiency and required room sizes.

 A Minor Variance Application is a tool that can be used by landowners when the requirements of the Zoning By-law cannot be met for one reason or another.
 Minor variances are reviewed and decided upon by the Committee of Adjustment, a Committee appointed by Council for this purpose.
 An application may be approved, approved with conditions, or denied.
 Ultimately, all decisions are at the discretion of the Committee.